rugbyprof/Mobile-Web-Programming/Basic-Css-Intro.md

 There are 3 methods for applying style to your pages:

 ### Inline Style
-These kind of defeat the purpose of "cascading style".
+These kind of defeat the purpose of "cascading style" ... well maybe not?

 ```html
 <p style=”color: #ff0000;”>Some red text</p>